 Who We Are

-Coriolis is a small, community a cappella choir of skilled vocalists who share a passion for compelling choral repertoire and ensemble singing.
+Coriolis is a community-based a cappella ensemble of skilled vocalists dedicated to compelling choral repertoire and the joy of ensemble singing.

 What We Do

-Though Coriolis repertoire covers a broad range of styles and musical eras, the group has a special affinity for contemporary and 20th century composers and both American and British choral traditions.
+Though Coriolis repertoire embraces a broad range of styles and eras, the group is especially drawn to 20th- and 21st-century composers and arrangers, and has a special affinity for American and British choral traditions.

-Though Coriolis repertoire covers a broad range of styles and musical eras, the group has a special affinity for contemporary and 20th century composers and both American and British choral traditions.
+Though Coriolis repertoire embraces a broad range of styles and eras, the group is especially drawn to 20th- and 21st-century composers and arrangers, and has a special affinity for American and British choral traditions.

 History